-Home buyers who end up most satisfied with their purchase decision are also the ones who know how to prioritize their needs.
-They use a secret weapon every house hunter should have in their hands — a list of needs vs. wants.
+Homebuyers who end up most satisfied with their purchase are also those who know how to prioritize their needs.
+They use a secret weapon every house hunter should have on hand: a list of needs vs. wants.

 Being clear on your needs is the most important thing you can do when you start shopping for a house (other than getting pre-approved).

-You want to avoid problems and pain when you buy a home.
+You want to avoid problems and hassles when you buy a home.

-Here are some icky things that are less likely to happen while you shop with your needs and wants prioritized:
+Here are some icky things that are less likely to happen when you shop with needs and wants properly prioritized: